 Tension was seemingly already building as former District 20 Rep. Shelia Cherfilus-McCormick, who was at Monday’s event, said she is running once again for the seat she resigned from in April, just prior to an Ethics Committee hearing amid allegations of stealing.

-This as voters of District 20 made their stance clear, some of whom were wearing shirts that read “Protect Black Representation.”
+The discussion comes as voters of District 20 made their stance clear, some of whom were wearing shirts that read “Protect Black Representation.”

-“For 34-years we’ve had Black representation and I think we should keep it that way,” said Lauderhill resident Herbert Waters.
+“For 34 years, we’ve had Black representation and I think we should keep it that way,” said Lauderhill resident Herbert Waters.

 Wasserman Shultz has yet to officially announce which district she will be vying for.